Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations: Experiments

 \section{Experiments}

-We first put in evidence pairwise independence properties emerging in learned visual representations, before validating and exploiting our theoretical findings.
+We first put in evidence pairwise independence properties emerging in learned visual representations, before validating our theoretical findings from Section~\ref{sec:result}.
+Then, we demonstrate low HSIC to be beneficial for in-domain and out-of-domain generalization.
 Finally, we ablate the SSL context and demonstrate that the composition of a SSL-like random projector with VCReg induces enough independence to perform ICA.
 Importantly, none of the experiments with VCReg use Dropout, and Batch Normalization is not used when the projector is random.
-Hence, pairwise independence cannot be attributed to those two techniques as opposed to~\cite{chen2019rethinking, hua2021feature}.
+Hence, pairwise independence cannot be attributed to those two techniques as opposed to~\citet{chen2019rethinking, hua2021feature}.